djdron/qmmp/extras/package/win32/README-win32.txt

   - packed Xmms skins (i.e. *.tar.gz, *.tar.bz2) are not supported.
 You should unpack them before usage.

 Extra plugins (see http://qmmp.ylsoftware.com/plugins.php):
-  - FFap - enhanced Monkey's Audio (APE) decoder;
+  - FFap - enhanced Monkey's Audio (APE) decoder.
-  - Simple Ui - simple user interface based on standard widgets set.

 This archive also contains third-party libraries.
 Source code of these libraries is freely available on the Internet.